tomviner/exploring-unittesting-talk/reveal.js/talk-features.md

     $ py.test test_nose_examples.py
     $ py.test test_pytest_examples.py

+Note: the new discover command
-- Note it's worth learning the options of whatever tool you use
+- it's worth learning the options of whatever tool you use
-- Note notice all 3 frameworks can run `unittest.Testcase`s
+- notice all 3 frameworks can run `unittest.Testcase`s
     and additionally pytest can run most `nose` tests

 ---